Insect & Disease Control Expert Diagnosis

 First, there can be what we refer to as “cultural” issues.
 Cultural problems are things such as a lawn mower hitting and damaging the base of the tree, too much mulch piled up around the trunk or a multitude of other occurrences adversely affecting the plant’s health.
-Click Here to read our 21 Ways to Kill a Tree over the years of caring for trees and shrubs.
+We have documented 21 Ways to Kill a Tree over the years of caring for trees and shrubs.

 Tree Insect & Disease Control: Expert Diagnosis

 Properly diagnosing a disease or insect is the first step in successfully addressing a plant’s health problem.
 It is also very important to get the diagnosis right.
 Without a proper diagnosis, the control methods can be a total waste of time, effort and money, and plants that could have been saved, may die.
 Sometimes it is too late to save the plant that is exhibiting symptoms but, a proper diagnosis can be vital to preventing further plant losses.
 Very often, people will just assume (or hope) any insect or disease control product will cure whatever the problem may be.
 This is not the case.

 During the diagnosis of a plant health problem, Green Giant specialist will look for the causal agent (the actual disease or pest).
 These can be things such as a fungus, mycelia, an insect or mite (often too small to see with the naked eye), insect frass (poop) or specific chewing patterns.
 When possible, examining the causal agent is typically the best resource for identifying the problem.

 However, by the time we get involved, the causal agent is often no longer on the plant.
 When this is the case, Green Giant will also look at the symptoms to help diagnose the problem.